C1Ron/C1Ron.github.io/index.markdown

 layout: home
 ---
-### Welcome to my blog.
-You can do anything, but you have to do it well !

 * [Tutorial 1: Jekyll and Github](/tut1/)
 * [Tutorial 2: Linear systems with Python](/tut2/)
 * [Tutorial 3: Cart-Pole and LQR with MATLAB](/tut3/)